Learn about supported date and time formats, including ISO 8601 standards, defaulting behavior, time zones, and date periods for API requests.

 Date Formats

-We support the ISO 8601 format for passing in dates and times.
-This allows for a very flexible array of options, allowing you to pass in the level of detail you need.
+We support the ISO 8601 format for dates and times.
+This format provides flexible options, allowing you to specify the level of detail you need.

-The full representation of a date and time is in the format:
+The complete representation of a date and time follows this format:

 yyyy-MM-ddTHH:mm:ss.SSSZ